shreeharini-261/shreeharini-261/README.md

 ## 📫 How to Reach Me
 - LinkedIn: https://linkedin.com/in/shreeharini-s

-## Hobbies
+## Fun Facts
+- Love to paint, play guitar and sing along
-- Painting, Guitar, Singing, Chess, Self help books
+- Play chess and read self help books